-- 2. Minimum Training Topics should include: - a.
+2. Minimum Training Topics should include:

+- a.
 Upholding the highest standards of integrity in all business interactions. - b.
 Obtaining undue or improper advantage being promised, offered, authorized, given, or accepted. - c.
 Intellectual Property Protection. - d.
 Fair Business, Advertising and Competition. - e.
 Non-retaliation or protection of identity. - f.
 Unauthorized disclosure of personal information. - 3.
-Training is provided to all workers before the beginning of work and regularly thereafter as per the training program. - 2.
-Records are maintained including: - a.
+Training is provided to all workers before the beginning of work and regularly thereafter as per the training program.

+- a.
 Training records include a verification of training effectiveness. - b.
-Educational materials. - 3.
-Serious conditions that will result in a severe finding: - · More than 5% of the workers are not trained within 30 days of the hire date
+Educational materials.